Visnalize/.com/src/win7simu/faq.md

 Unfortunately, your account is gone if you forget the password, there is no way to recover it.

-### Can I use this simulator as a launcher/home screen?

-No. The launcher/home screen setting was enabled with version [2.10.0](./changelog.md#v2-10-0), however, due to instability, the simulator was then suffered from declined rating with users complaining that it harmed their devices, therefore, this setting is disabled from version [2.11.1](./changelog.md#v2-11-1) onwards.

-### The BIOS keeps showing up for me.
-How do I enter Windows?

-Just don't tap/click on the screen for the first 3 seconds and you will boot into Windows.

-### Does this simulator work offline?

-Yes.
-However, certain features such as user accounts, some games and browsers will not work as they require internet connection to connect with the servers.

 ### How do I open the desktop menu?

 To open the desktop menu or any context menu, simply hold your finger for a second.